neogeographica/singleplayer_scripts/browser_integration/README.md

 ## Chrome download handling

-The first time you use the "Open with Quake" menu item to download something, you should end up with a downloaded file that has the ".qz" extension, as shown in Chrome's downloads shelf.
+The first time you use the "Open with Quake" menu item to download something, you should end up with a downloaded file that has the ".qz" extension, as shown in Chrome's download-popup.
 You could click on it now to open it with the Quake app.
 Or you can at this point arrange for such files to always be immediately opened without requiring a click.

 **5. Set auto-open for ".qz" files (optional)**

-If you want these ".qz" files to always be opened automatically, rather than requiring you to click on them, you can use the drop-down menu next to a ".qz" file in the Chrome downloads shelf, and select "Always open files of this type".
+If you want these ".qz" files to always be opened automatically, rather than requiring you to click on them, you can right click on the download-popup and select "Always open files of this type".
 This will take effect the next time you use "Open with Quake".

 # Usage notes